Chemical Agents Legislation

 Inventory and Risk Assessment

-The employer must identify all the chemical agents at his/her enterprise so a chemical inventory (List) is a good idea.
+The employer must identify all the chemical agents at his/her place of work so a chemical inventory (List) is a good idea.

-The risk assessments should be based on activities involving chemicals - the risk depends not only on the chemical or chemicals (many activities involve more than one) but also on how it is being used or generated.
+The risk assessments should be based on activities involving chemicals - the risk depends not only on the chemical or chemicals (many activities involve more than one) but also on how it is being stored, transported, used, generated or disposed of.

 The Regulations lay down requirements to: